tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/购买指南/计费概述_intl_en.md

 ### Dedicated access port fee
 - **Initial installation fee:** one-time access fee of USD 2,500.
 - **Resource occupation fee for dedicated access port:** monthly pay-as-you-go.
 The fee incurred in the current month will be charged from your account between 8 and 10 AM on the first day of the next month.
-- **Billing time**: the billing starts on the day when the connection is in "operating" status, and stops when the connection is deleted on the [Direct Connect Console](https://console.cloud.tencent.com/dc/dc).
-The connection used within one month will be billed on the basis of valid days (number of billable days in the current month / number of calendar days in the current month).
+- **Billing time**: the billing starts on the day when the connection is in "operating" status, and stops when the connection is deleted on the Direct Connect console.
+The connection used within one month will be billed on the basis of valid days.
+- **Billing formula*: total fees = initial installation fee + (number of billable days in the current month / number of calendar days in the current month) * monthly rate for the port.

 <table>
 <tr><th>Billable Item</th><th>Access Port Specification</th><th>Tencent Cloud International (USD/month)</th></tr>